rubel75/mstar/README.md

 `$ git clone https://github.com/rubel75/mstar`

 The `makefile` is set up for Intel Fortran compiler `ifort` and Intel MKL.
 (It does not imply that the code is incompatible with `gfortran`.
 It was compiled once and successfully tested with WIEN2k.
-But you need to adapt `FC`, `FCFLAGS`, and `FLFLAGS` variables.).
+But you need to edit `FC`, `FCFLAGS`, and `FLFLAGS` variables in the `makefile`).
 To compile, simply execute

 `$ cd mstar; make`